syncfusion-content/uwp-docs/uwp/Image-Editor/Crop.md

 ---
 layout: post
 title: Crop in UWP Image Editor control | Syncfusion
-description: Learn here all about Crop support in Syncfusion UWP Image Editor (SfImageEditor) control and more.
+description: Learn here all about Crop with ratio support in Syncfusion UWP Image Editor (SfImageEditor) control and more.
 platform: uwp
 control: SfImageEditor
 documentation: ug